studiomoniker/emitter/Readme.md

 # events

-Event emitter loosely based on Node's implementation with added support for event forwarding and subscribing to all events.
+ES6 event emitter loosely based on Node's implementation with added support for event forwarding and subscribing to all events.

 ## Install ##